The fleet of

 British Aerospace 146-300

-Commonly referred to as the BAe 146-300, this four engined yet small aircraft joined Air New Zealand after the collapse of Ansett.
-Air New Zealand recieved these aircraft in 2001... only to retire them in 2002.
+Commonly referred to as the BAe 146 or Avro, this four engined yet small aircraft joined Air New Zealand after the collapse of Ansett.
+Air New Zealand received these aircraft in 2001... only to retire them in 2002.
 Not a very long time.

 Lockheed L-188 Electra